Come explore one of the largest wilderness areas in Washington, DC!

-Living Classrooms offers educational programming for grades pre-K through 12th.
-Living Classrooms of the National Capital Region offers a unique outdoor education experience at Kingman at Heritage Islands.
-Students are encouraged to get curious about nature and explore the variety of ecosystems using a hands-on approach.
+Living Classrooms offers educational programming for grades pre-K through 12th, Boy and Girl Scouts, and corporate groups.
+Participants are encouraged to get curious about nature and explore the variety of ecosystems using a hands-on approach.
 Each program builds a connection to nature and an applied understanding of STEM concepts.

 For any questions regarding the Kingman and Heritage Islands Park, events educational programming, or volunteer opportunities, please contact Living Classrooms of the National Capital Region.

 Living Classrooms Phone: (202) 488-0627 ext.
 232